No Tags Found!

 From India, Kottayam

-While it does not expressly specify that you have to seek a separate establishment code for PF in any state, however, that is the normal practice.
-In a manner of speaking, you need to take a separate establishment code for PF in a state that you run a business in.
+While it does not expressly specify that you have to seek a separate establishment code for PF in any state, it is, however, the normal practice.
+In a manner of speaking, you need to take a separate establishment code for PF in a state where you run a business.
 That is why state-level RPFCs have been created.
 The Enforcement Officer is right in his advice to your organization.

 Many organizations, however, request and receive remittance to a 'central' establishment code for the simple reasons of administrative convenience of the organization and its business(es) or due to some specified state limitations.
 A plausible reason or argument has to be furnished by your organization to the CPFC with a copy to the RPFC in writing, based on which the Central PF Commissioner may consider your request or may reject it for want of sufficient reason.
 Due consideration is also given to the fact of whether your organization has branches/business units (SBUs) or sister companies and whether their balance sheets are common/linked/independent.